 Not every company or team has a formal project management process.
-Whether you’re on a new team at a large organization or working at a fast-growing startup, formal project management may not be something your team has prioritized yet.
-But now, you’re finding it increasingly difficult to stay organized and collaborate with teammates and wonder if you need project management—except, that’s just a thing for teams with dedicated project managers, right?
+Whether you work at a large organization or a fast-growing startup, formal project management may not be something your team has prioritized yet.
+But now, you’re finding it increasingly difficult to stay organized and collaborate with teammates.
+You might be wondering if you need project management—except, that’s just a thing for teams with dedicated project managers, right?

 Well, maybe not.
-At Asana, we think project management is a universal skill that helps teams complete projects more efficiently.
+At Asana, we think project management skills help teams complete projects more efficiently.
 Finding a way to plan, manage, and execute work is relevant for every team and company.
 And while you may not need every piece of a traditional project management system, your team could still benefit from some of the fundamental parts of project management.